rickMcGavin/100-days-of-code/log.md

 - [x] 250 minutes [freeCode Camp Simon Game](https://www.freecodecamp.com/challenges/build-a-simon-game)

 **Thoughts**

-While disappointing that I did not completely finish the Simon game.
-It's basically complete, and I'm past all the major JavaScript hang ups.
+While disappointing that I did not completely finish the Simon game tonight, It's basically complete, and I'm past all the major JavaScript hang ups.
 I just have some final tweaks I want to add:
 - [ ] Make a game won SFX
 - [ ] Rebuild the HTML/CSS with some flexbox
 - [ ] create a game won modal